httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 * Specification: [this document]

-# Security Considerations
+# Security Considerations {#sc}

 Clients that blindly trust the ORIGIN frame's contents will be vulnerable to a large number of attacks.
 See {{authority}} for mitigations.

-Relaxing the requirement to consult DNS when determining authority for an origin means that an attacker who possesses a valid certificate no longer needs to be on-path to redirect traffic to them; instead of modifying DNS, they need only convince the user to visit another Web site, in order to coalesce connections to the target onto their existing connection.
-Clients can mitigate this attack in a variety of ways; examples include checking for a Signed Certificate Timestamp
+Relaxing the requirement to consult DNS when determining authority for an origin means that an attacker who possesses a valid certificate no longer needs to be on-path to redirect traffic to them; instead of modifying DNS, they need only convince the user to visit another Web site in order to coalesce connections to the target onto their existing connection.

-{{?RFC6929}}, or performing certificate revocation checks.
+As a result, clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate, such as such as checking for a Signed Certificate Timestamp {{?RFC6929}}, or performing certificate revocation checks.

 The Origin Set's size is unbounded by this specification, and thus could be used by attackers to exhaust client resources.
 To mitigate this risk, clients can monitor their state commitment and close the connection if it is too high.

 --- back